 People follow a gluten-free diet for a number of reasons:

 Celiac disease.
 People with this condition cannot eat gluten because it triggers an immune response that damages the lining of their GI tract.
 This response causes inflammation in the small intestine and makes it hard for the body to absorb nutrients in food.
 Symptoms include bloating, constipation, and diarrhea.
+Over time, weight loss, malnutrition, and vitamin deficiency can occur.

 Gluten intolerance.
 This describes people who have symptoms and may or may not have celiac disease.
 Symptoms include cramping, bloating, nausea, and diarrhea.